open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 pattern logging, file rotation, network appenders, etc. These features cannot be used with the Event API at this time.

-If a third party logging framework is capable of creating logs which correctly map to the Event data model, logging in this manner is also an acceptable way to create Events.
-For application developers that need additional logging features, we recommend using this approach.
-For shared libraries and instrumentation, we recommend using the Event API directly, to avoid taking a dependecy on a third party logger.
+If a logging framework is capable of creating logs which correctly map to the Event data model, logging in this manner is also an acceptable way to create Events.

 ## EventLoggerProvider